sgmurphy/wordpress-plugins/ml-slider/readme.txt

 == Description ==

 With MetaSlider, you can create a powerful, SEO-optimized slider, slideshow, carousel, or gallery in minutes.
 MetaSlider is world’s #1 responsive WordPress slider plugin.
-MetaSlider is the best choice for image, photo, video (YouTube, Vimeo, local, and external), layer, WooCommerce product, and post feed sliders!
+MetaSlider is the best choice for image, photo, video (YouTube, Vimeo, TikTok, local, and external), layer, WooCommerce products, and post feed sliders!

 [youtube https://www.youtube.com/watch?v=yuRh0FsanaY]